ArrowM/Queue-Bot/README.md

 ## How to setup your own Queue Bot hosting
 1. [Create your Discord bot account](https://discordpy.readthedocs.io/en/latest/discord.html)
+    1a.
+The required scopes for this bot are currently ```bot```.
 2. Clone/download this repository
 3. Create a database for storing queues.
-Here's a the steps for Windows:
+Look [here for local development instructions using Docker](#local-development-automation) otherwise here are the steps for Windows:
 	3a.
 [Download Postgresql](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads)
 	3b.
 Run the installer.
 Use the default port.
 Skip Stack Builder.
 Remember the password you set, you will need it later.
 	3c.
 Open Windows start menu, search for and open SQL Shell (psql).